anmol420/SnippetBox/README.md

-Page - 44 (From Template Compositon)
+Page - 86 (From Database-driven responses)